Neha S. Wadia

 Home Research

 I graduated with a PhD from the University of California, Berkeley in May of 2022.
 My advisors were Michael I. Jordan and Michael R. DeWeese.
 I was also affiliated with the Statistical AI Learning group, the Berkeley AI Research group, and the Redwood Center for Theoretical Neuroscience.
+Prior to my current appointment, I held a postdoctoral fellowship at the Flatiron Institute.

 In the summer of 2019 I interned at Google Brain, where I was hosted by Jascha Sohl-Dickstein.
 During the academic years 2018-21, my work was supported by a Google PhD Fellowship.